CloudSnorkel/cdk-github-runners/README.md

 Each example is self-contained with its own dependencies and README.
 Start with the simple examples and work your way up to more advanced configurations.

-Beyond the code snippets above, the fullest example available is the [integration test](test/default.integ.ts).
+Another good and very full example is the [integration test](test/default.integ.ts).

-If you have more to share, please open a PR adding them to the `examples` folder.
+If you have more to share, please open a PR adding examples to the `examples` folder.

 ## Architecture